Dutch Language Union: Member states

 In 2004, Suriname signed an "associative treaty" with the Taalunie.
 From 27 November 2013 the treaty also applies to the Caribbean Netherlands.

 The three autonomous Caribbean countries of the Kingdom of the Netherlands, Aruba, Curaçao, and Sint Maarten, are designated as candidate member states.
 Additionally, Indonesia and South Africa are considered "special partners" of the Dutch Language Union.

+Prizes

+The Dutch Language Union has administered the Prijs der Nederlandse Letteren (Dutch Literature Prize) since 1986.
+The prize is awarded every three years to an author from the Netherlands, Belgium or Suriname.
+It is considered one of the most prestigious prizes in Dutch language literature.

+Another literary award administered by the Dutch Language Union is the Toneelschrijfprijs for playwrights.